AFI ADVISORY BOARD

 Barassi returned to the Demons in 1981, laying the foundations for what would become a revitalised Melbourne side.
 He returned to coaching in 1993, taking over the rock-bottom Sydney Swans.
 His status as an AFL legend, savvy media ability and unparalleled coaching record made him uniquely qualified to carve out a space in the rugby heartland.
 In his three seasons in Sydney, he helped put both AFL football and the Sydney Swans on the map in the Harbour City.

-His lifelong involvement in football continues.
-He is passionate about the development and expansion of Australian Football, whether it be at junior, regional or international level.
+Barassi had a lifelong involvement in football.
+He was passionate about the development and expansion of Australian Football, whether it be at junior, regional or international level.
+He is greatly missed.

 Brian Clarke was born in Amsterdam and has lived and worked in the Netherlands, New Zealand, Japan and the UK.
 A law graduate, his business background includes law and the Department of Foreign Affairs & Trade (DFAT).